sharetiles/.github/profile/README.md

 </p>

 <p>
-  Tiles was founded in 2025 by <a href="https://ankeshbharti.com/">Ankesh</a> and <a href="https://aswinc.blog/">Aswin</a> in Bengaluru, India.
-Ankesh is an applied researcher focused on local-first technologies.
-Aswin is a generalist engineer with wide-ranging creative interests — including music and photography.
+  Tiles was founded in 2025 by <a href="https://ankeshbharti.com/">Ankesh</a> in Bengaluru, India.
+Ankesh is an applied researcher and technologist with a background in local-first technologies.

 </p>

 <p>